Travel Team FAQs

 Tournaments USUALLY occur about 2 times a month on Saturdays.
 Tournaments are decided upon by the coach and will vary team by team.

 It should be a mutual decision among the parents, the child and the coach.
 If your child is selected to play on a higher-level travel team, and you don’t wish to make the time and financial commitment, you can elect to have your child play on a lower-level team (with less time and financial commitments) that may be a better fit.
 However, placement on a lower-level team is not guaranteed.

-If a player is interested in trying out for a team one age group higher than their age group, they must meet one of the eligibility requirements below.
-In addition, the player is required to attend all sessionsof both age groups.
+If a player is interested in trying out for a team one age group higher than their age group, they must meet the eligibility requirements outlined in the player/parent handbook.
+In addition, the player is required to attend all sessions of both age groups.
 See RVC Juniors Tryout Schedule for dates, times and locations.
 National teams are selected first, followed by Zonal teams, State (where applicable), Regional and Virginia Youth Volleyball League (VYVL) teams.